 Reply:

-It is true.
-In fact, the thesis does say that log-transformation will introduce bias.
+This is true.
+In fact, the thesis does indicate that log-transformation will introduce bias (on page ?).
 It also shows that MSE evaluation does inherently include a bias evaluation.
 In fact, the thesis argues that MSE evaluation has two components: 1) bias evaluation and 2) variance valuation.
 For evaluating the performance of SAR speckle filters, they are translated into two criteria: 1) Radiometric preservation and 2) Noise suppression respectively.

 Comment: